ppy/osu-wiki/wiki/Community/User_title/en.md

 <!-- Image from https://osu.ppy.sh/community/forums/topics/145250?n=58271, previous user has a non-forum title -->

-## History

-### Post count titles
+### History

 ![Screenshot of Damnae's post sidebar on the old website](img/star-shooter.png "The \"Star Shooter\" title sits above Damnae's post count.")

 <!-- the bottom post on https://web.archive.org/web/20131107133826/https://osu.ppy.sh/forum/t/141240 -->

-For a time, post count titles were only accessible on the [old osu! website](https://old.ppy.sh)<!-- TODO: wiki page -->, with the same requirements on milestones. <!-- https://osu.ppy.sh/community/forums/posts/2306316 -->
-This was removed as osu! transitioned to a new design layout.
+For a time, post count titles were only accessible on the [old osu! website](https://old.ppy.sh)<!-- TODO: wiki page -->, with the same requirements on milestones.<!-- https://osu.ppy.sh/community/forums/posts/2306316 --> They were removed as osu! transitioned to a new design layout.
 Post count titles were re-implemented in September 2026.

 ## Trivia